 By Nasser Arrabyee/03/04/2011

-An opposition Islamist leader said Sunday that he and his supporters would march forward to the Presidential Palace if President Ali Abdullah Saleh did not accept the new five-point plan for immediate handover of the power.
+Earlier in the day, an opposition Islamist leader said that he and his supporters would march forward to the Presidential Palace if President Saleh did not accept the new five-point plan for immediate handover of the power.

 “This is the last chance for the soft going out of Saleh, but if he refused, we would march forward to the Presidential palace,” Said Mohammed Qahtan, the spokesman of the Islamist-led opposition coalition.